 Clinical Microbiology will provide students with the theory and practical experience needed in order to confidently understand and perform techniques performed in a clinical microbiology lab.
 Students will have the opportunity to perform growth of microorganisms for the purpose of classification.
 This will include proper selection of growth media, growth conditions, stains, and additional identification techniques.
-This course will be a continuation of topics procedures and discussed in Microorganisms and Disease (BIO 103) lecture course.
+This course will be a continuation of topics and procedures discussed in the Microorganisms and Disease (BIO 103) lecture course.